Aduviti/Project-1-Stock-market-prediction/README.md

-This repository includes the codebase to a stock market prediction project using Gradient Boosting Regressor model.
+This repository includes the codebase and documentation to a Stock Market Prediction project using Gradient Boosting Regressor model.